DigitalHammer/Scarlet/README.md

 Secure, Cloud-based Automation, Redundancy, Logging, Exploitations, and Tactics

  **Main Objective:** Demonstrate an automated, load balanced ELK stack solution to monitor and log exploits on the Damn Vulnerable Web Application (DVWA)
-   - Built in Azure and automated with Ansible
+   - Built in Azure
+   - Docker containers automated with Ansible
+   - DVWA servers monitored by Elastic's Filebeat and Metricbeat
+   - *Project will be expanded to include more vulnerable applications and more Elastic beats for monitoring*

 **SCARLET Network:**